Project Setup

-In this section, we explain how to setup a project to use FT3.
+In this section, you set up a project to use FT3.

 git clone https://bitbucket.org/chromawallet/develop-chromia.git